-The chart covers the coast of Sweden from Scheckenes and Oeland towards Stockholm, along with the island of Gotland.
+The chart covers the coast of Sweden from Schenckenes and Oeland towards Stockholm, along with the island of Gotland.

 The chart includes the names of towns and villages along the coastlines, anchorages, islands and sandbanks with soundings.
 Includes a large title-cartouche, two compass-roses, a whale and a ship.

-In the lower right corner we find a milage scale to convert Dutch, Spanish, English & French leagues to degrees.
+In the lower right corner we find a mileage scale to convert Dutch, Spanish, English & French leagues to degrees.